-Grade of "C" or better in Math 25, 26, 28, 29, 75X or higher or equivalent, satisfactory math placement test score, or consent of instructor.
+Grade of C or better in Math 25, 26, 28, 29, 75X or higher or equivalent, satisfactory math placement test score, or consent of instructor.

-- Demonstrate proficiency in graphing, statistical data, calculating measures of central tendency, measures of variation, percentiles, correlation coefficients, and regression line. - Interpret statistical information provided in graphs, in summary measures (central tendency, dispersion, percentile), and in the correlation coefficient. - Solve probability problems involving compound events, independent events, mutually exclusive events, and conditional probability. - Calculate and interpret probabilities for normal or binomial distributions, including the use of the Central Limit Theorem. - Demonstrate the use of inferential statistics. - Utilize appropriate statistical terminology and mathematical symbols to effectively communicate mathematics in written and/or oral form.
+- Calculate and interpret statistical information. - Calculate and interpret probabilities for binomial or normal distributions, including the use of the Central Limit Theorem. - Demonstrate the use of inferential statistics. - Utilize appropriate statistical terminology and mathematical symbols to effectively communicate mathematics in written and/or oral form.

-MATH 135: Precalculus: Elementary Functions
+MATH 135 : Precalculus: Elementary Functions